Local architecture in Aplujarra de la Sierra

 COUNTRYSIDE WALKS

-Each of these trails allows visitors to enjoy the local mountains' sounds, landscapes and native flora and fauna, as well as the rich and varied heritage of livestock trails accumulated by the Alpujarra over its long history as a meeting place for Roman, Arab and Christian cultures.
-Hiking routes such as El Sendero de las Acequias, El Sendero de las Encinas, El Sendero Gerald Brenan and Sendero La Salud offer different experiences depending on the time of year.
-In spring, visitors can admire the impressive waterfalls formed by the melting snow of the Sierra Nevada.
+Each of these trails allows visitors to enjoy the sound, the landscape or the native flora and fauna of the local mountains and the rich and varied heritage of livestock trails that the Alpujarra has accumulated over its long and extensive history as a meeting place for Roman, Arab and Christian cultures.
+Hiking routes such as El Sendero de las Acequias, El Sendero de las Encinas, El Sendero Gerald Brenan and Sendero La Salud offer different experiences depending on the time of year that they are taken.
+In Spring, visitors can admire the impressive waterfalls that are formed due to the melting of the Sierra Nevada.
 The trails are perfectly signposted so routes are easy to follow.

 GASTRONOMY